Skip to main content

 Companies and collective investment vehicles (CIVs) always pay the higher rates, even if they do not own any other properties.

-Stamp Duty Land Tax (SDLT) is a tax payable on property purchases in England and Northern Ireland.
+Stamp Duty Land Tax (SDLT) is a tax payable on property purchases in England and Northern Ireland (similar taxes apply on property in Wales and Scotland).

 You have 14 days from the completion of your property sale to pay your stamp duty.